stevenleung2018/box_office_predictions/CODE_OF_CONDUCT.md

-If a participant engages in behavior that violates this code of conduct, the project team may take any action they deem appropriate, including warning the offender or expulsion from the community and community events with no refund of event tickets.
-Thank you for helping make this a welcoming, friendly community for everyone.
+If a participant engages in behavior that violates this code of conduct, the project team may take any action they deem appropriate, including warning the offender or expulsion from the team and team events with no refund of event tickets.
+Thank you for helping make this a welcoming, friendly team for everyone.

 ## Scope